HEROMORA/La-Restaurante/README.md

 the model package contains different packages which group each models with things in common or related to each other

-**Factory Design Pattern** was implemented in the creation of the User model to offer more reuseability and much more clean code
+**Factory Design Pattern** was implemented in the creation of the User model to offer more reusability  and much more clean code

 ### Utilities

 The application had two utilities packages.
 * Utility package for GUI Only which existed in the **gui/utils** package *which was mainly focused on navigation*
-* Utility package for the rest of the application **a General one** which existed in **gui/utils** *which was mainly focused on calendar and date manpilation*
+* Utility package for the rest of the application **a General one** which existed in **gui/utils** *which was mainly focused on calendar and date manipulation*

 ### Testing